wormhole-foundation/wormhole/DEVELOP.md

     sudo apt-get install -y git

-First, create an SSH key in your shell:
+First, create an SSH key on the VM:

     ssh-keygen -t ed25519
     cat .ssh/id_ed25519.pub

-You can then [add your public key on Gerrit](https://forge.certus.one/settings/#SSHKeys) and [clone the repository](https://forge.certus.one/admin/repos/wormhole) in your shell.
+You can then [add your public key on Gerrit](https://forge.certus.one/settings/#SSHKeys) and [clone the repository](https://forge.certus.one/admin/repos/wormhole).
 The clone command should look like this:

 ```shell
 # don't copy this - copy it from Gerrit instead